 - How would you feel if you lost everything in a fire or tsunami or other natural disaster?
 (Discuss exactly what would be lost...pictures, all property, clothes, mementos, and other valuables).

 - How would you feel if family members lost their jobs and you had no place to live?

 - Who would be there to help you?

-Display The Four Sectors of the Economy (Attachment Two), review the four sectors of the economy: government, for-profit business, non-profits, and family or household and their purposes.
+Display The Four Sectors of the Economy (Handout Two), review the four sectors of the economy: government, for-profit business, non-profits, and family or household and their purposes.
 This information can be found in the lesson plan “The Drive (6th).”